-Have you ever done a competitive analysis?
-If you think that just googling and browsing through websites is competitive research, you’re way off.
+If you think that competitive research is merely googling and browsing through websites is competitive research, you’re way off.

-Most of the businesses research their competitors prior to a product launch.
+Most of businesses research their competitors prior to a product launch.
 But, that is not the right approach if you want to sell a product successfully.
 The analysis needs to be part of your routine if you don’t want to miss out on useful information that can take your business to the next level.

 The data that you will get with competitor research can help you get a full grasp of your customer’s wants and needs.
 There are other pivotal benefits from competitive analysis, such as:

 - Identifying Market Gaps